Quality of Life Study

 Additionally, the study is intended to objectively identify and quantify FasTracks' effects on the region, rapid transit corridors, and station areas as new and expanded rapid transit service is planned, constructed, and opened for service.

-This is the seventh annual report for the QoL Study and it is intended to provide a snapshot of the regional conditions directly affected by FasTracks in 2012.
+This is the ninth annual report for the QoL Study and it is intended to provide a snapshot of the regional conditions directly affected by FasTracks in 2014.